Knowledge base

 The highest level of resources your organization has access to is automatically assigned to the project.
 You can edit it at any time once the project has been created.
 Please also read this guide if you are looking for information aboutactions on an existing project.

-Invoicing operation
+Billing operation

-What means of payment are accepted?
+What payment methods are accepted?

 When is the credit card charged?

-Are extinct instances billed?
+Are turned-off instances billed?

 - storage that continues to use space even if it is unused

-What are ICU Infomaniak?
+What are Infomaniak ICU?

 Conversion table ICU to CHF or EUR:

-Currency | Value | Infomaniak Cloud Unit (ICU) |
+Currencies | Value | Infomaniak Cloud Unit (ICU) |

 ---|---|---|

-CHF (Swiss Franc) | 1 | 50 |
+CHF (Swiss Franc) | 1 | fifty |

 EUR (euro) | 1 | 55.5 |

-Read more
+Learn more

-- Start Guide: Public Cloud
+- Getting Started Guide: Public Cloud

-- Public Cloud: Action on an Existing Project
+- Public Cloud: Action on an existing project

-- Full product documentation: https://docs.infomaniak.cloud
+- Complete product documentation: https://docs.infomaniak.cloud

 Preamble

-- These files are prepared so you can easily set up Mailman.
+is a free application for managing mailing lists, discussion lists, and newsletters.- These files are prepared so that you can easily set up

 Preparation…